nvi-inc/mas/index.md

 A *dashboard* is single page with a collection of *panels*.

--   To create a dashboard Select the menu item `(Grafana Icon) > Dashboards > New`.
+-   To create a dashboard select the menu item **`(Grafana Icon) > Dashboards > New`**.

 -   You will be presented with a new empty page and options for a new panel.
 Panels are created in rows and you have an empty row.

--   Let's create a new Graph panel by selecting it from the list.
+    **Create a new Graph panel** by selecting it from the list.
 This will create an empty panel.
 It will have no data points because we having given it a query.

--   Edit the panel by
+-   **Edit the panel** by
     -   Getting the *panel menu* by pressing the panel title,
     -   then selecting "Edit".

 -   This will bring up the graph options.
-By default you should be on the "Metrics" tab with the list of queries for this panel.
-There will be one template query with the content
+By default you should be on the "Metrics" tab of the Graph editor with the list of queries for this panel.

-        SELECT mean("value") FROM "measurement" WHERE $timeFilter GROUP BY time($interval) fill(null)

--   Bring up the query editor by pressing the text of the query.
+    **Open the query editor** by pressing the text of the query.

--   Choose your measurement you want to query by pressing the "select measurement".

--   This will give you a drop-down menu of all the measurements in the database.

--   For this example, lets select the "cpu" measurement.
-You can either begin typing the name or select it with the mouse.
+-   Choose your measurement you want to query by pressing **"select measurement"**.
+This will give you a drop-down menu of all the measurements in the database.
+For this example, let's **select the "cpu" measurement.** You can either begin typing the name or select it with the mouse.

--   Now choose a field by pressing `value` in `field(value)`.
-For this example, lets choose "usage\_user".
+-   Now choose a field by **pressing `value`** in `field(value)`.
+For this example, let's **choose `usage_user`**.
 Again, you can select it by with the mouse or begin typing pressing enter to complete.

--   You should now see a time series plot of the CPU usage.
+You should now see a time series plot of the CPU usage.

--   If you have multiple hosts writing to this field this graph will be misleading.
+If multiple hosts are writing to this field this graph will be misleading.
 Notice Grafana has automatically added a `mean` function to your query along with a `group by time($interval)`.

 The `$interval` part is a Grafana variable which scales with the time range you are viewing.
 This is a very convenient feature, but recall that InfluxDB groups tags together when a function is used.
 This means what is displayed is the average of *all* hosts, which is probably not particularly useful.

--   To plot the multiple hosts separately, add group by host by pressing the "+" at the end of the `GROUP BY` row of the query editor and selecting `tag(host)`.
+-   To plot the multiple hosts separately, add group by host by **pressing "+"** at the end of the `GROUP BY` row of the query editor and selecting **`tag(host)`**.
 You should now see a graph for each host that is writing to that field.

 -   The automatic names of the host are fairly ugly.
-Let's add aliases to the graphs by entering `$tag_host usage` in the `ALIAS BY` field.
+Let's add aliases to the graphs by **entering `$tag_host usage`** in the `ALIAS BY` field.
+    `$tag_host` is an automatic variable added by Grafana and takes the the value of the tag `host`.

--   The unit of `usage_user` is percent of CPU time, so let's add this to the axis.
-Select the "Axes" tab in the panel editor window.
+-   The unit of `usage_user` is percent of CPU time, so let's add this to the axis. **Select the "Axes" tab** in the panel editor window.

--   Under "Left Y", select `Unit > none > percent (0-100)`
+    Under "Left Y", **select `Unit > none > percent (0-100)`**

 -   Let's add a better title to the panel by selecting the "General" tab and entering, say, "CPU usage".